 Discover immediately all prices and take advantage of your advantage.

 When is sound harmful?

-The limit value (legal standard) is set at 80 dB (A) at an exposure of 8 hours per day.
-At this level, the employer must offer professional hearing protection at the workplace.
-From 85 dB (A) the sound is 'harmful' and the employer must take technical-organizational measures.
+The limit value (legal standard) is set at 80 dB (A) with an exposure of 8 hours per day.
+At this level, the employer must provide professional hearing protection in the workplace.
+From 85 dB (A), noise is 'harmful' and the employer must take technical-organizational measures.
 Such as making it clear that hearing protection must be worn by means of pictograms.
-Mind you, noise pollution is not only harmful to hearing.
+Please note, noise pollution is not only harmful to hearing.

 What is dB (A)?